tengkuzulfadli/PantryApp/README.md

 - Recipe’s name

-First, we need an array of ingredient objects to have these fields:-
+First, we need an array of ingredient objects to have this field:-

-- id
 - Text: Ingredient's name
-- Number: Ingredient's quatity

 Second, we need an array of recipe objects to have these fields:-

+- recipes'
+- Selected recipe that contains object of
-- id
+      1) id
-- Text : title
+      2) Text : title
-- An array of selected ingredient objects from ingredient's array
-- Text : Method
+      3) text: name
+      4) qty
+      5) ingredients array
+      6) text: method

 Then, any extra data that needed to describe what’s happening into action.payload to update what needs to be updated into the store.
 After that, we create a list of actions that can happen by defining as below:-